 Your personal debt as well as both your personal and business credit will likely be a factor in qualifying for a dental practice loan.
 However, bad credit won’t necessarily rule you out — it depends on why you have bad credit, and the lender’s policies.

 Check your credit before you apply and look for ways to improve your credit before applying.

 If you need capital now, business credit cards or a merchant cash advance from an alternative lender may be your best option.
 These types of but know you’ll pay more in interest (unless you pay your credit card balance in full before the interest kicks in).

 How Many Years Can You Finance Dental Equipment?

 Opening and running a dental office can be a capital-intensive process.
-It can take several hundred thousand dollars to get started, in addition to the student loans you took on to become a dentist.
-However, many dentists are able to build a practice, repay all their debt, and build significant wealth over their lifetime.
+It can take several hundred thousand dollars to get started, and that can be daunting, especially if you already have student loans you took on to become a dentist.
+However, many dentists are able to build their own practice, repay their debt, and build significant wealth over their lifetimes.

-When you’re looking for funding, having the right team can be important.
+When you’re looking for dental practice financing, having the right team can be important.
 You may want to hire an accountant and financial planner who has experience with dentists in your area, and find a lender that can act as a partner (although, don’t forget their bias).
 You can also reach out to other dentists or classmates and ask about their experience with different lenders.

 Also, try to match the financing option you choose to your needs.
 A bank loan may be best for a large project, but it can take weeks or months to get approved.
 Online lenders can offer quick and easy financing for smaller projects or when you need working capital.
 Planning ahead can ensure that you get the money you need when you need it, at the best rate possible.